dmccuk/devops_tools_course/packer/README.md

 Now you can build using this AMI image and it comes with a base set of installed packages.
 You can see how powerful this is for provisioning and can standardise and speed up VM delivery.

+** Repeat this process per AWS region.
+You cannot use an AMI created in one region, in another. **

 That’s it.

 Have fun and enjoy.